mallory/e2ee/draft-e2ee.md

 : Deniability ensures that anyone able to decrypt a record of the transcript, including message recipients, cannot cryptographically prove to others that a particular participant of a communication authored a specific message.
 As demonstrated by widely implemented protocols, this optional property must exist in conjunction with the necessary property of message authenticity, i.e. participants in a communication must be assured that they are communicating with the intended parties but this assurance cannot be transmitted to any other parties.

 Forward secrecy
-: Forward secrecy is a security property that prevents attackers from decrypting encrypted data they have previously captured over a communication channel before the time of compromise, even if they have compromised one of the endpoints.
-Forward secrecy is usually achieved by deriving new encryption/decryption keys, and old keys no longer required to encrypt or decrypt any new messages are immediately destroyed.
+: Forward secrecy is a security property that prevents attackers from decrypting encrypted data they have previously captured over a communication channel before the time of compromise, if the attacker compromises one of the endpoints.
+Forward secrecy is usually achieved by regularly deriving new encryption/decryption keys, and destroying old keys that are no longer required to encrypt or decrypt messages.

 Post-compromise security
 : Post-compromise security is a security property that seeks to guarantee future confidentiality and integrity even in the face of an end-point compromise (and consequently that communication sent post-compromise is protected with the same security properties that existed before the compromise).
 It is usually achieved by adding new ephemeral key exchanges (new randomness) to the derivation of encryption/decryption keys every 'x' amount of time or after 'n' messages sent.
 Note that post-compromise security is not met in the face of active attackers.

 Metadata obfuscation
-: Digital communication inevitably generates data other than the content of the communication itself, such as IP addresses, group memberships, date and time of messages.
+: Digital communication inevitably generates data other than the content of the communication itself, such as IP addresses, group memberships, and date and time of messages.
 To enhance the privacy and security of end-to-end encryption, steps should be taken to minimize metadata.
-Additional steps should be taken to prevent leakage such as users hiding IP addresses, reducing non-routing metadata, and avoiding extraneous message headers.
+Additional steps should be taken to prevent leakage such as hiding users' IP addresses, reducing non-routing metadata, and avoiding extraneous message headers.

 Disappearing messages
 : For confidential conversations, deleting one-by-one sensitive messages typically depends on a level of client-side security that is unsustainable.
 Features like "delete for me" or "delete for everyone" helps with individual messages.
 What is better is the automatic deletion of whole conversations after an agreed upon timeframe by all parties, eg disappearing messages.
 In any case, whenever a user has deleted content for all, the provider must ensure complete removal of the content and even then a certain level of trust among users of the system is needed.